-- 1. Library Facilities: The University of Alberta library system makes available to the professors and students of Faculté Saint-Jean a library well stocked with books in the humanities and social sciences, in the pure sciences, and in education including a collection of pedagogical materials and juvenile literature.
+Library Facilities: The University of Alberta library system makes available to the professors and students of Faculté Saint-Jean a library well stocked with resources in the humanities and social sciences, in the pure sciences, and in education including a collection of pedagogical materials and juvenile literature.
 Works may be consulted on the premises or may be available for lending.
-All students also have access to the libraries on the west campus of the University of Alberta. - Counselling: Student Counselling Services offers a wide range of counselling services directed at helping students who are experiencing personal or academic difficulties.
-These services are offered in French at Faculté Saint-Jean.
+All students also have access to the libraries on the other campus of the University of Alberta.